About The Proposed Project

 The Milton Logistics Hub is needed to:

-The Project is proposed to be built on a portion of CN-owned land east of Tremaine Road and south of Britannia Road in Milton.
+The Project is proposed to be built in a provincially dedicated significant employment zone, on a portion of CN-owned land east of Tremaine Road and south of Britannia Road in Milton.
 The Project’s major components include:

 equipment and areas for short-term container storage.

 on CN property to keep waiting trucks off local roads.

 and facilitate east-west passage for emergency vehicles.

 Ontario vegetation to blend with the surrounding environment